RatseerOfRattesse/COAWiki/docs/Story/Mainline Story/Advent of the Haelborne.md

     Increase damage of [Adverse Manaturgy] from summoning, casting, conjuring, and ritual type abilities by (target’s tier) %.

-I twirled the dagger in a showy way, before sliding it into a scabbard on my belt.
-This bad boy had slain a lot of monsters and was one of the first abilities I’d acquired, from back when we first immigrated to Haelcrien and mother still had the heart and sanity to train me.
-From my belt pouch I took a metal tablet far larger than the pouch itself, yet somehow managing to fit inside.
+I twirl the dagger in a showy way, before sliding it into a scabbard on my belt.
+This bad boy had slain a lot of monsters and was one of the first abilities I’d acquired, from back when we first immigrated to Haelcrien and mother still had the heart (and sanity, can’t forget that part) to train me.

-I tapped the tablet three times with a finger like I had done hundreds of times before.
-After a brief moment, lines engraved themselves into the metal, creating a radar interface.
-A quick scanning animation followed, before dots appeared around the area.
-I tapped the closest one.
+From my belt pouch (extradimensional!!!)
+I take a metal tablet far larger than the pouch itself.
+I tap the tablet three times with a finger like I had done hundreds before.
+After a brief moment, lines engrave themselves into the metal, creating a radar interface.
+A quick scanning animation follows, before dots appear around the area.
+I tap the closest one.

 ???+ governance "Creature: [Crienbeast] (Beast)"